 20.8 No Abandonment of Rights.
-In the interest of the Basin and its water supply, and the principle of reasonable and beneficial use, no Party or Producer shall be encouraged to Produce and use more water in any Year than is reasonably required.
-Failure to Produce all of the Groundwater to which a Party or Producer is entitled shall not, in and of itself, be deemed or constitute an abandonment of such Party's or Producer's right, in whole or in part, except as specified in Paragraph 15.
-20.9 Intervention After Judgment .
-Other than Non-Pumper Class Members, any Person who is not a Party or successor to a Party and who proposes to Produce Groundwater from the Basin, to store water in the Basin, to acquire a Production Right or to otherwise take actions that may affect the Basin's Groundwater is required to seek to become a Party subject to this Judgment through a noticed motion to intervene in this Judgment prior to commencing Production.
+In the interest of the Basin and its water supply, and the principle of reasonable and beneficial use, no Party shall be encouraged to Produce and use more water in any Year than is reasonably required.
+Failure to Produce all of the Groundwater to which a Party is entitled shall not, in and of itself, be deemed or constitute an abandonment of such Party's right, in whole or in part, except as specified in Paragraph 15.

+20.9 Intervention After Judgment.
+Any Person who is not a Party or successor to a Party and who proposes to Produce Groundwater from the Basin, to store water in the Basin, to acquire a Production Right or to otherwise take actions that may affect the Basin's Groundwater is required to seek to become a Party subject to this Judgment through a noticed motion to intervene in this Judgment prior to commencing Production.
 Prior to filing such a motion, a proposed intervenor shall consult with the Watermaster Engineer and seek the Watermaster's stipulation to the proposed intervention.
-A proposed intervenor's failure to consult 27 with the Watermaster Engineer may be grounds for denying the intervention motion.
+A proposed intervenor's failure to consult with the Watermaster Engineer may be grounds for denying the intervention motion.
 Thereafter, if approved by the Court, such intervenor shall be a Party bound by this Judgment.

-20.10 Judgment Binding on Successors, etc. Subject to specific provisions hereinbefore contained, this Judgment applies to and is binding upon, and inures to the benefit of the Parties to this Action and all their respective heirs, successors-in-interest and assigns.
-20.11 Costs.
-Except subject to any existing court orders, each Party shall bear its own costs and attorneys fees arising from the Action.
-20.12 Headings: Paragraph References .
-Captions and headings appearing in this Judgment are inserted solely as reference aids for ease and convenience; they shall not be be used in construing the intent or effect of such provisions.
-20.13 No Third Party Beneficiaries.
-There are no intended third party beneficiaries of any right or obligation of the Parties.
+- 20.10 Judgment Binding on Successors, etc. Subject to specific provisions hereinbefore contained, this Judgment applies to and is binding upon, and inures to the benefit of the Parties to this Action and all their respective heirs, successors-in-interest and assigns. - 20.11 Costs.
+Except subject to any existing court orders, each Party other than the Small Pumper Class and the Non-Pumper Class shall bear its own costs and attorneys' fees arising from the Action. - 20.12 Headings: Paragraph References.
+Captions and headings appearing in this Judgment are inserted solely as reference aids for ease and convenience; they shall not be deemed to define or limit the scope or substance of the provisions they introduce, nor shall they be used in construing the intent or effect of such provisions. - 20.13 No Third Party Beneficiaries.
+There are no intended third party beneficiaries of any right or obligation of the Parties. - 20.14 Severability.
+The provisions of this Judgment are severable. - 20.15 Cooperation: Further Acts.
+The Parties shall fully cooperate with one another, and shall take any additional acts or sign any additional documents as may be necessary, appropriate or convenient to attain the purposes of this Judgment. - 20.16 Exhibits and Other Writings.
+Any and all exhibits, documents, instruments, certificates or other writings attached hereto or required or provided for by this